Room AC-W 18

 A "strike" is the tear down of scenery, lighting and/or costumes of a production on its closing night.
 Strike begins immediately after final curtain and is approximately two hours in length.
 All students are expected to attend every strike and to be on time.
 Students must check in at the beginning of each strike and out at the end.
 If you leave early you will be considered to have missed the entire strike.
 Crew assignments will be posted on the bulletin board before strike.

-Given a sample Material Safety Data Sheet, answer the questions about your material on the attached questionaire.
+Given a sample Safety Data Sheet, answer the questions about your material on the attached questionnaire.
 Not all questions have an answer given, in which case the proper answer is "Not available".

 Project 2: Analyze one-act script for prop list.